The ACE Credit and Other Prior Learning Opportunities

 What is an ACE military college credit transfer recommendation?

-Through a thorough ACE Review process, it determines the college-level equivalency of your workforce training, military training or occupations, and other outside-the-college-classroom learning, like national exams and certifications.
+Through a thorough ACE Review process, college-level equivalency of your workforce training, military training or occupations, and other outside-the-college-classroom learning, like national exams and certifications is examined.

 Subject matter experts—current faculty members at universities and community colleges—decide if your learning experience has similar outcomes to a college course.
-It identifies and describes the course subject and level of learning.
+The review process identifies and describes the course subject and level of learning.

 What is an ACE transcript and how is it used?